-Modi also inaugurated and laid the foundation stones of multiple infrastructure projects in Tripura during the online event.
+During the online event, Modi also inaugurated and laid the foundation stones of multiple infrastructure projects in Tripura.

-Speaking on the occasion via video-conference, he said Tripura is experiencing the change that has come with the government of “double engine” in the state from the time of the previous government of 30 years.
+Speaking on occasion via video conference, he said Tripura is experiencing the change that has come with the government of “double engine” in the state from the time of the previous government of 30 years.

 “The country is also seeing that wherever a double-engine government is not there, you can look at your neighbourhood, policies empowering the poor, farmers and daughters were either not implemented or were moving forward at a very slow pace,” the prime minister said.

-The double-engine government in Tripura has empowered the people of the state, he added.
+He added that the double-engine government in Tripura has empowered the people of the state.

 Tripura, which was pushed back by a “strike culture” for many years, is now working for ease of doing business, Modi said.